XM1216 small unmanned ground vehicle

-The XM1216 Small Unmanned Ground Vehicle (SUGV) is a Future Combat Systems specific, man packable (< 30 lb) version of the iRobot's PackBot.
+The XM1216 small unmanned ground vehicle (SUGV) is a Future Combat Systems specific, man packable (< 30 lb) version of the iRobot's PackBot.
+The SUGV is used in Intelligence, Surveillance, and Reconnaissance (ISR).

 Description

-The XM1216 Small Unmanned Ground Vehicle (SUGV) is a lightweight, man portable Unmanned Ground Vehicle (UGV) capable of conducting military operations in urban terrain, tunnels, sewers, and caves.
-The SUGV aids in the performance of manpower-intensive or high-risk functions (i.e. urban Intelligence, Surveillance, and Reconnaissance (ISR) missions, chemical/Toxic Industrial Chemicals (TIC), Toxic Industrial Materials (TIM), reconnaissance, etc.).
+The XM1216 small unmanned ground vehicle (SUGV) is a lightweight, man portable unmanned ground vehicle (UGV) capable of conducting military operations in urban terrain, tunnels, sewers, and caves.
+The SUGV aids in the performance of manpower-intensive or high-risk functions (i.e. urban intelligence, surveillance, and reconnaissance (ISR) missions, chemical/toxic industrial chemicals (TIC), toxic industrial materials (TIM), reconnaissance, etc.).

-Working to minimize Soldiers' exposure directly to hazards, the SUGV's modular design allows multiple payloads to be integrated in a plug and play fashion.
+Working to minimize soldiers' exposure directly to hazards, the SUGV's modular design allows multiple payloads to be integrated in a plug and play fashion.
 Weighing less than 29 lb, it is capable of carrying up to 6 lb of payload weight.